Dawgyy/hers_validation/README.md

 ## Usage

 Use the `/role` command to set up the role selection in your Discord server.
+Place the bot at the very top in the role hierarchy.

+- `channel_home`: channel where the main embed with selection for student will be send.
+- `channel_validation`: channel where admins will validate students.
 ## File Structure

 ```sh